vlajos/misspell-fixer/motivation/README.md

   I just don't have the time to add that super-feature or bugfix
 * fixing in the upstream (and some projcects realy executes the `build on the shoulders of gigants`), not do disti-specific patches - everybody profits.
 * when on github, and your project has a .travis.yml, I activate and test if your tests still work.
-* when you have a easy-to-execute /test envionment ( e.g. `make test` ) i run them also.
+* when you have a easy-to-execute /test environment ( e.g. `make test` ) i run them also.
 * for the fancy rails, go, nodejs, ... dont force people to install tons of obscure libs. debian-stable-deb or nothing :)
 * if you want me to sign some kind of CLA.. well, if you can afford some lawers.. :-P